 Here are four tips to help you keep your grades up while playing college baseball.
 You don’t have to wait until you are in college to use these tips.
-Start now!
+Start now and your transition to college will be that much easier!

 When you’re busy, you may think you don’t have time to do the extra work to stay organized, but the time you take putting papers in one place or keeping an academic planner up to date will save you hours of wasted time.
 Designate an area in your room to keep your schoolwork and supplies so you won’t have to search for things.
 When you can, try to plan out a few days at a time so that you don’t end up rushing an assignment or cramming for a test at the last moment.